-This draws inspiration from U.S. Chapter 11 proceedings and is designed to preserve a business's operational capabilities (and, by extension, value for stakeholders) through a restructuring.
+This draws inspiration from US Chapter 11 proceedings and is designed to preserve a business's operational capabilities (and, by extension, value for stakeholders) through a restructuring.

-Critically, however, the UK proposals cover only supplier arrangements, not general commercial contracts.
-This is a significant divergence from the U.S. (and Australian) regimes, and appears to be policy-based.
+Critically, however, the UK provisions cover only supplier arrangements, not general commercial contracts.
+This is a significant divergence from the US (and Australian) regimes, and appears to be policy-based.